 NAME OF POLICY Anti-Bullying Policy and Procedures

 APPROVED BY Principal

-DATE APPROVED September 2023

-SCHEDULED REVIEW DATE September 2024
+LAST REVIEW DATE AUGUST 2024

-SUPERSEDES Version 2021
+NEXT REVIEW DATE AUGUST 2025

 RELATED POLICIES CIS Child Safeguarding Policy CIS Cyber Bullying Policy CIS Student Code of Conduct CIS DLP Policy CIS Acceptable Use Digital Policy CIS Student Wellbeing Policy

-Aims of the policy: The policy intends to fulfil the school's objectives to provide a safe environment for its students, promote the high standards of the school (in both behaviour and education) and achieve the standards laid out in our behaviour, child protection, safeguarding, equality, e-safety and acceptable use policies.
+Aims of the policy: The policy intends to fulfil the school's objectives to provide a safe environment for its students, promote the school's high standards (in both behaviour and education), and achieve the standards laid out in our behaviour, child protection, safeguarding, equality, e-safety, and acceptable use policies.
+Students have three clear rights as CIS: the right to respect, the right to learn, and the right to learn and play in a safe environment.

-Wellbeing Vision: At CIS, our vision is for all students to flourish in a safe and nurturing environment, where we uphold our core values of respect, empathy, honesty, responsibility, and perseverance.
+Wellbeing Vision: At CIS, we aim for all students to flourish in a safe and nurturing environment where we uphold our core values of respect, empathy, honesty, responsibility, and perseverance.

-Wellbeing Mission: We strive to create an inclusive community that empowers all students to be high performance learners, through the promotion of wellbeing and positive mental health.
+Wellbeing Mission: We strive to create an inclusive community that empowers all students to be high-performance learners by promoting well-being and positive mental health.